rept0id/wizardry-math/factorization/README.md

 # factorization

-Is finding the prime numbers consisting a give number x.
+Is finding the prime factors of a given number x.

-For example, factorization of 100 is splitting 100 to 2, 2, 5, 5.
+For example, the factorization of 100 is splitting 100 into 2, 2, 5, 5.

 Indeed `2 * 2 * 5 * 5 = 100`.